thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>sql.relations.max_level</td>
 			<td>SQL_RELATIONS_MAX_LEVEL</td>
 			<td>50</td>
-			<td> This value has to be reasonable small to prevent infinite recursion as early as possible</td>
+			<td> This value has to be reasonably small to prevent infinite recursion as early as possible</td>
 		</tr>
 		<tr>
 			<td>sql.relations.pool_size</td>
 			<td>SQL_RELATIONS_POOL_SIZE</td>
 			<td>4</td>
-			<td> This value has to be reasonable small to prevent relation query blocking all other DB calls</td>
+			<td> This value has to be reasonably small to prevent the relation query from blocking all other DB calls</td>
 		</tr>
 		<tr>
 			<td>sql.relations.query_timeout</td>
 			<td>SQL_RELATIONS_QUERY_TIMEOUT_SEC</td>
 			<td>20</td>
-			<td> This value has to be reasonable small to prevent relation query blocking all other DB calls</td>
+			<td> This value has to be reasonably small to prevent the relation query from blocking all other DB calls</td>
 		</tr>
 	</tbody>
 </table>